The Latency (album)

-The Latency is the debut studio album by Canadian pop rock band The Latency.
-The album was released on September 8, 2009 via MapleMusic Recordings.
+The Latency is the only studio album by Canadian pop rock band The Latency.
+The album was released on September 8, 2009, via MapleMusic Recordings.
 On September 1, the album was made available for streaming exclusively through MuchMusic.

 Background

 On July 1, 2008, The Latency released their debut EP, Chomp!!, which contained the tracks "Tonight, I Love You", "Kids", "Can You Hear Me Call?", "Breathe", "Hello" and "Cry Me Out".
 These songs were later included on The Latency, along with six other new tracks.
 The band signed with MapleMusic Recordings in 2009, following the success of their debut single, "Tonight, I Love You".
 The album was produced by bassist Tommy Mac of Hedley, who also serves as the band's manager.
 The album was recorded at Mushroom Studios in Vancouver, British Columbia.
 All tracks were written by the band, with "Tonight, I Love You" and "Kids" being co-written by Jacob Hoggard and Mac.
-Songs from the album were written from past experiences lead vocalist Brandon Lehti had went or had seen people through, such as "Fork in the Road", which he wrote after witnessing someone he was acquainted with experienced, creating honesty in their music.
+Songs from the album were written from past experiences lead vocalist Brandon Lehti had had, or had seen people through, such as "Fork in the Road", which he wrote after witnessing someone he was acquainted with experienced, creating honesty in their music.